Absolute-IT/InvasiveSpeciesGame/documentation/ImageGenerationPrompts.md

 ### Bee

 A piece of art that depicts a bee.
 It shows its full body from the side.
 It has a theme of earthy plants and flying through the sky between flowers.
 Hand drawn watercolor style with high detail and high resolution.
 Vivid colours.
 Video game art

+### Butterfly

+A piece of art that depicts a butterfly.
+It shows its full body from the side.
+It has a theme of earthy plants and flying through the sky between flowers.
+Hand drawn watercolor style with high detail and high resolution.
+Vivid colours.
+Video game art

+### Melaleuca Flowers

+A piece of art that depicts Melaleuca flowers.
+It has a theme of earthy plants and Australian arid environment.
+Hand drawn watercolor style with high detail and high resolution.
+Vivid colours.
+Video game art

+### Tea Tree

+A piece of art that depicts tea tree Leptospermum.
+It has a theme of earthy plants and Australian lush grassland environment.
+Hand drawn watercolor style with high detail and high resolution.
+Vivid colours.
+Video game art